-- 21. (a) Each employer shall keep a time and wages book. correctly and fully written up in ink, showing the name of cach employee and his occupation, the hours worked (including overtime) each day or night, and the wages, overtime and allowances paid each week, provided that the employer may at his option, use a mechanical clock in lieu of a time book for the purpose of recording the time of each employee.
-The book, or when a clock is installed the time cards, shall be open for inspection by a duly accredited official of the said union during the usual office hours at the office or other convenient - (b) A duly accredited official of the said union shall mean any officer of such organization, or of the Victorian branch thereof who may be accredited in writing by the general secretary, or by the Victorian branch secretary, and shall include such branch secretary.
+- 21. (a) Each employer shall keep a time and wages book.
+21. (a) Each employer shall keep a time and wages book. correctly and fully written up in ink, showing the name of each employee and his occupation, the hours worked (including overtime) each day or night, and the wages, overtime and allowances paid each week, provided that the employer may, at his option, use a mechanical clock in lieu of a time book for the purpose of recording the time of each employee.
+The book, or when a clock is installed the time cards, shall be open for inspection by a duly accredited official of the union during the usual office hours at the office or other convenient place. - (b) A duly accredited official of the union shall mean any officer of such organization, or of the Victorian branch thereof who may be accredited in writing by the general secretary, or by the Victorian branch secretary, and shall include such branch secretary.